Harold North: Channel Front

 On 23 June, North returned to active duty as a flight commander in No. 457 Squadron, a newly formed Australian Article XV squadron.
 Most of its pilots were from the Royal Australian Air Force, although the commander, Squadron Leader Peter Brothers, and flight commanders were RAF personnel as were the ground crew.
 Based at Baginton and equipped with the Supermarine Spitfire fighter, it was in training at the time and became operational at the start of August.
 It was now operating from Jurby on the Isle of Man.
 For the next several months, it flew convoy escorts and patrols.
 It also served as a training nursery for pilots, and regularly saw experienced flying personnel transferred to other Australian fighter squadrons.
 During this time, North's rank was made substantive.

 No. 457 Squadron was transferred to No. 11 Group in late March 1942, operating from Redhill.
 Fighter Command had switched to offensive operations, flying sorties to France.
-On one of its first sorties, on 26 March, North destroyed a Focke Wulf 190 fighter near Le Havre.
+On one of its first sorties, on 26 March, North destroyed a Focke-Wulf Fw 190 fighter near Le Havre.
 He shot down another Fw 190 two days later, this time near Cap Gris Nez.
 Offensive sweeps to France continued into April, North claiming a Fw 190 as damaged on 4 April, a Fw 190 destroyed on 16 April, and another damaged on 27 April.

 On 1 May, North was one of twelve No. 457 Squadron Spitfires providing cover for bombers attacking a munitions factory at Marquise.
 He was seen to be engaging German aircraft about 10 mi inland from the coast, but failed to return to base.
 He is believed to have been killed in action.
 On 5 June, his award of a Distinguished Flying Cross was announced; the citation, published in The London Gazette, read:

 At the time of his death, North was credited with having shot down five German aircraft, two probably destroyed and two damaged.
 However, military aviation historians Christopher Shores and Clive Williams note that there may be some uncertainty around this tally, considering that two of North's confirmed victories during his service with No. 457 Squadron, those of 28 March and 16 April 1942, may instead be a damaged and a probable respectively.
 With no known grave, he is commemorated on the Runneymeade Memorial at Englefield Green.